Matin-Am/Matin-Am/README.md

 ### About Me
--Backend Developer specializing in the Django framework.
+- Backend Developer specializing in the Django framework.
 I design and build reliable backend systems and APIs using Python, focusing on performance and scalability.
 - Strong focus on clean code and reusable component
 ### 🛠 Tech Stack & Tools